How the Sixth Mass Extinction Affects the U.S. Economy

 14 Steps You Can Take

-- Let the Environmental Protection Agency know you oppose the use of bee-killing neonicotinoids.
-The agency is looking for public comments in spring 2019.
+- Let the Environmental Protection Agency know you support their banning of bee-killing neonicotinoids.

 - Advocate for conservation areas.
 Existing protected areas have kept extinction rates 20% lower than they would have been.
 Almost 13% of the Earth’s land is protected, but only 2% of the ocean is.
 Find out what species are going extinct in your area and try to protect them.
 For example, residents of Sydney, Australia, are protecting the 60 breeding pairs of Manly’s little penguins that live on the city’s beaches.